Anti-Social Behaviour (ASB)

-Anti-social behaviour (ASB) is a term which covers a broad range of issues.
-There are a number of definitions for ASB but it is most commonly defined as ‘anything causing a nuisance or annoyance'.
+Anti-Social Behaviour (ASB) is a term which covers a broad range of issues.
+There are several definitions for ASB but it is most defined as ‘anything causing a nuisance or annoyance'.

 All social housing landlords have a duty to publish policies and procedures to help them deal with reports of ASB.
 If you are experiencing ASB you should contact your landlord and ask how to report the issue and find out what action it can take.
 If you are experiencing threats of violence or any other possible criminal activity you should also report this to the police.

 Landlords' methods for dealing with ASB